-To insure the successful integration of the payload, we will fly the completed unit during our full-scale flight of the rocket.
+To insure the successful integration of the payload, we have flown the completed unit at our full-scale low-power flight of the rocket.

 3.11 Launch Operations Procedures (Checklist)

 To ensure that all proper steps are taken in the preparation of the rocket this checklist will be used on launch day to make sure that nothing is overlooked.